drhoopoe/academic-kickstart/content/post/why_hoopoe/why_hoopoe.md

 ---
-title: Why the hoopoe?
+title: 'Why the hoopoe?'
-subtitle: The name of this blog is what?
+subtitle: 'The name of this blog is what?'
+authors:
+- admin
+tags:
+- the_hoopoe
+- Quran
+- Sufism
+- Magic
+- Esotericism
+draft: false
 date: "2020-06-10T00:00:00Z"
-tags: ["the_hoopoe";"Quran";"Sufism";"Magic";"Esotericism"]
-draft: false
 share: false
 commentable: false
 editable: false
 featured: false
-authors:
-  - admin

 image:
   filename: opt-img/de-upupa.jpg
+  placement: 1
-  focal_point: Smart
+  focal_point: ""
   preview_only: false
-  caption: Image from Eleazar Albin, *A Natural History of Birds: Illustrated with a Hundred and One Copper Plates, Curiously Engraven from the Life* (London, 1731), p.
-139. Source: Flickr.com's Internet Archive Book Images
+  caption: 'Image from Eleazar Albin, *A Natural History of Birds: Illustrated with a Hundred and One Copper Plates, Curiously Engraven from the Life* (London, 1731), p.
+139'

 ---

 ## Introduction